needle-mirror/com.unity.toonshader/Documentation~/Highlight.md

 # Highlight Settings

-The ability to display specular highlights in a cel-animation-like manner is essential for Toon Shaders.
-The **Unity Toon Shader** provides a wide variety of expressions with controllability to illuminate the area independently of light color and intensity for impressive cel-shading.
+The ability to display specular highlights in a cel-animation-like manner is essential for toon shaders.
+The **Unity Toon Shader** provides a wide variety of expressions with controllable illumination that works independently of light color and intensity for impressive cel-shading.

+Settings:
 * [Highlight](#highlight)
 * [Highlight Power](#highlight-power)
 * [Specular Mode](#specular-mode)